lilipads/CS294-112-reinforcement_learning_project_solutions/README.md

 # Reinforcement Learning Projects
-This is my solution (WIP) to Berkeley's Deep Reinforcement Learning Class CS294-112 in Fall 2018.
+This is my solution to Berkeley's Deep Reinforcement Learning Class CS294-112 in Fall 2018.
 It consists of five projects, each of which is an implementation of a reinforcement learning algorithm.
 I am continuously updating this repository as I go along the course.
 Below are the highlights of the results:

 ## hw1: Behavorial Cloning
 In this project, I implemented the vanilla behaviorial cloning along with the DAgger variant to succesfully train a few MuJoCo tasks.
 Example: